 Many people are taking long haul holidays requiring complicated courses of vaccines.
 Children also need to be vaccinated for travel abroad.
 Most travel vaccinations are available at no additional cost, however should you need additional vaccines to the Hepatitis A, Typhoid and Tetanus, you would need to contact a vaccination centre to arrange these.

 Please call us to book a travel vaccination appointment with the nurse.
 Don't forget to provide the paperwork at this appointment of which vaccines you have been recommended to have by the travel clinic.

 Remember: Allow Plenty of Time

-Patients are advised to allow plenty of time for vaccinations (at least two or three months) especially if traveling to an 'out of the way' place where they'll be living or working among local people.
-Some courses of vaccine such as rabies or Hepatitis B need to be given over several weeks.
+Please allow plenty of time for vaccinations (two or three months) especially if travelling to an ‘out of the way’ place where they’ll be living or working among local people.
+Some courses of vaccines such as rabies and hepatitis B need to be given over several weeks.

 It is always a wise precaution to pack some essential items in case of illness on holiday.
 Do choose medicines according to your needs and the country you are intending to visit. lf you take prescription medicines regularly remember to pack them too.

 You may want to consider packing the following: